salsita/prism/docs/gif-viewer/shaping-model.md

 ```

-Now just imagine that we'll have a parent component which will handle initialization of many instances of GifViewers.
-The parent component could use the exported `init` function to build parameterized initial model which would then be just passed to GifViewer updater.
-We will cover this in next examples.
+Now imagine that we'll have a parent component which handles the initialization of many GifViewers instances.
+The parent component could use the exported `init` function to build a parameterized Generator function for each instance that would  be passed on to the GifViewer Updater.
+We will cover this in later examples.

-Right now, we just need to call the `init` function to create init generator which will create initial model for the Component and we want to have the initial model parametrized with topic 'funny cats'.
+Right now, we just need to call the `init` function to get a Generator that creates the initial Model for the Component.
+In this example, we want to have the initial model parameterized with the topic "funny cats".